AmnElDawla/OasisPro/README.md

 This project has 5 milestones (necessary), which are:

-- [ ] Power which has `Turn On/Turn Off` and `Ending A Session` features as described on p4 of the manual.
+- [ ] Power which has `Turn On/Turn Off` and `Ending A Session` features as described on page 4 of the manual.
-- [ ] Battery level as described in section on p5 of the manual.
+- [ ] Battery level as described in section on page 5 of the manual.
-- [ ] Selecting a session as per `Selecting A Session` on p5 of the manual.
+- [ ] Selecting a session as per `Selecting A Session` on page 5 of the manual.
-- [ ] Connection test as per `Connection Test` on p6 of the manual.
+- [ ] Connection test as per `Connection Test` on page 6 of the manual.
-- [ ] Intensity as per `Adjusting Intensity` on p7 of the manual.
+- [ ] Intensity as per `Adjusting Intensity` on page 7 of the manual.

 This project also has 2 optional milestones, which are: